grz0zrg/fsynth/documentation/mk/docs/tools.md

 Fragment support distributed sound synthesis on any machines or cores over the network

-The [FAS relay](https://github.com/grz0zrg/fsynth/tree/master/fas_relay) is a program which relay data from the client to all audio server instances specified at launch, audio server instances can be remote or local (same compute = multi-core)
+The [FAS relay](https://github.com/grz0zrg/fsynth/tree/master/fas_relay) is a program which listen to port 3003 and wait a client connection, when a client is connected, it relay the data from the client to all audio server instances specified at launch, audio server instances can be remote or local (same computer = multi-core)

-Moreover, three type of distribution system can be chosen (the constant must be changed in the source-code at the moment)
+Moreover, three type of distribution system can be chosen (the constant must be changed in the source-code at the moment), DSMART is recommended as it provide the best performances/distribution

 DSPLIT